 Squirrel Buster Standard Bird Feeder

-Here are my top 4 picks taking into account their space requirements, durability and ease of use;
+Here are my top 4 picks for window feeders taking into account their space requirements, durability and ease of use;

 Let’s take a closer look at each of these 4 window based feeder choices.